 Pratt Veterinarian Services located at 2668 South Park Drive, Broken Bow, OK 74728 is where we meet buyers during scheduled pick up times.
 With notice, we can schedule a weekday pickup and James will meet you.
 Kittens are veterinarian checked in our home @ 9-10 weeks of age, and come with a copy of their "Housecall" vet issued health certificate.
 The name and address of the buyer who places the PayPal holding fee will be the person listed on the veterinarian issued health certificate.
 Let us know in advance (when you place the PayPal holding fee) if this is NOT the same person who will be flying home with the kitten or if you want 2 names on the health certificate, in case one or the other is not available when kitten pick up day arrives!
 Reason being, some airlines will ask for the health certificate & passengers ID prior to boarding the plane.
 The name (or one of the two names) on the health cert and the passenger ID must match!
 Also, the health certificate cannot be older than 10 days for the airlines to accept it.

 Our home is also our "cattery", we do not carry commercial liability insurance.
 Therefore, we do not conduct cattery tours, allowing the public onto our property and into our home.
 Our licensed veterinarian & staff come to our home for annual cattery inspections.
 They also make monthly veterinarian "house call" health examinations, as we do not expose our newly vaccinated kittens to an animal hospital/vet clinic.

 Our hobby requires a significant amount of uninterrupted time for daily attention; cleaning and preventive measures to properly care and manage their health.
 During the week, I am a Communicable Disease RN with Oklahoma State.
-My husband, James, is retired, and our primary pet caregiver.
+My husband, James, is retired, manages our rentals and is our primary pet caregiver.

 Do you offer shipping?
 Can we meet at DFW airport with our kitten?